Teichlab/Genes2Genes/README.md

 # Genes2Genes
 ## A new framework for aligning single-cell trajectories of gene expression
 G2G aims to guide downstream comparative analysis of single-cell reference and query systems along any axis of progression (e.g. pseudotime).
-It employs a new dynamic programming alignment algorithm which unifies both matches and mismatches.
+This is done by employing a new dynamic programming alignment algorithm which unifies both matches and mismatches.

-You can use this framework to perform comparisons such as:
+You can use this framework to perform comparisons across pseudotime such as:
 <ul>
     <li>Organoid vs. Reference tissue
     <li>Control vs. Treatment